Chart Color Schemes

 The level of cultural diversity witnessed in Woree was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Woree's cultural diversity was above average, with 22.9% born overseas and 18.9% speaking a language other than English at home.
-Christianity was the predominant religion in Woree, comprising 52.6%.
-The 'Other' category was overrepresented in Woree at 2.4%, compared to Rest of Qld's 1.5%.
+Woree's cultural diversity was found to be above average, with 22.9% of its population born overseas and 18.9% speaking a language other than English at home.
+Christianity was the main religion in Woree, making up 52.6% of people, but the most apparent overrepresentation was in Other religions, comprising 2.4% compared to 0.8% across Rest of Qld.
+In terms of ancestry, the top three groups were English at 22.5%, Australian at 21.2%, and Other at 16.7%.

 Frequently Asked Questions - Diversity